scientific-python/scientific-python.org/content/en/community/choosing-a-project.md

 ## Contributing to the ecosystem

 The open source Scientific Python community functions differently from a normal work environment because it is largely comprised of people contributing from different timezones in their free time.
-As such, it’s important to recognize that contributors and maintainers may not always be consistent when they’re able to work or get back to you.
+As such, it’s important to recognize that contributors and maintainers may not always be consistent in when they’re able to work or get back to you.

-Since so many members are volunteers, any and all contributions are highly valued.
+Since so many community members are volunteers, any and all contributions are highly valued.
-Sometimes people may miss out on notifications or read something and forget to respond, so if you haven’t heard back from them in a few days, it’s usually safe to ping them to check that they didn’t miss anything.
+Maintainers always want to help, but they are often over-subscribed and may miss notifications or read something and forget to respond.
+If you haven’t heard back from them in a few days, it’s usually safe to give them a friendly ping to check.

 ## Learn more about a project